mvolkmann/web-translate/README.md

         and save it in `translations`.
    4. Write `translations` to a new translation file for the current language.

+If you choose to generate the translation files, and you should, remember not to manually edit them because they will be overwritten the next time `npm run gentran` is run.

 If the `i18n` function is passed a variable instead of literal string, no translations will be provided.
 This is because tracing the flow of the code to find all possible values is a very hard problem.
 In these cases, manually enter the desired translations in the `en.json` file.
-That will enable translations for all the other supported languages to be generated.
+This will enable translations for all the other supported languages to be generated.

 ## Allowing User to Select Language